Our Courses, an Introduction

 Kevin has been teaching knifemaking since the early 1990's.
 Heather has been teaching bladesmithing since 1998.
 Heavin have taught bladesmithing at the Bill Moran School of Bladesmithing in Arkansas, U.S.A and their school is the second only school outside of the U.S.A to be certified by the American Bladesmith Society to present the 2-week ABS Introduction to Bladesmithing course.
 Kevin and Heather have presented many weekend bladesmithing seminars both in South Africa and the U.S.A.
 Click here to see a short introduction video to our school.

 Trout Country - Heavin Forge is situated in Belfast, about 2 hours drive East of Johannesburg in the heart of the "Trout Triangle".
 The school is set in a country atmosphere although we are right on the edge of town on a smallholding.
 Hope you like animals!
-The garden is teeming with dogs, chickens, geese a sheep and pony that will want to share your cookies!
+The garden is teeming with dogs, chickens, geese a donkey and pony that will want to share your cookies!

 Bladesmithing - Heavin Forge offers a variety of bladesmithing (not stainless stock removal) and related courses.
 We will outline a few here that we offer on a regular basis i.e Basic Bladesmithing, ABS two-week Introduction to Bladesmithing, Full House, Damascus Steel Making, and Look and Learn.
 Contact us if you require information on our other courses that we offer, on request, to past students, i.e. Advanced Bladesmithing, Advanced Damascus and Advanced Blade Grinding.
 For Stock Removal and Folding Knives Courses, we can refer you to www.herbst.co.za..